Publish and Synchronization

 $this->eventFacade->trigger(CmsStorageConfig::CMS_KEY_PUBLISH_WRITE, (new EventEntityTransfer())->setId($id));

-When the publish process is triggered, an event or events are posted to a queue.
-Each event message posted to the queue contains the following information on the event that triggered it:
+When the publish process is triggered, one or more event messages are posted to queues.
+Each message includes metadata about the event that triggered it:

-- The foreign keys used to backtrack the updated Propel entities
+• Foreign keys used to trace back the updated Propel entities

 {